Live Avatar: Streaming Real-time Audio-Driven Avatar Generation with Infinite Length: The Live Avatar Framework

 TPP operates in two stages.
 During warm-up, the first block is propagated through all timesteps to fill the pipeline, which completes quickly given the small number of sampling steps.
 Once filled, the system enters the fully pipelined streaming phase: each GPU repeatedly performs its assigned denoising step, passes the latent to the next device, and immediately processes the next block, achieving maximal parallel throughput.
-Each GPU maintains its own rolling KV cache.
-This design both enables TPP and aligns with the base-model’s pretraining-time setting, which helps stabilize generation quality~\cite{low2025talkingmachines}.
-At each denoising step, $GPU_i$ reuses its local KV cache, attending only to the KV cache within its predefined local window.
-This operation is entirely local—requiring no inter-GPU communication—and thus remains extremely fast and efficient.
+Since TPP assigns one timestep per GPU, the timestep-forcing strategy (Sec.~\ref{sec:rolling_anchor}) maps directly onto the pipeline: each $GPU_i$ maintains its own local rolling KV cache, requiring no inter-GPU communication and thus remaining extremely fast and efficient.
 After finishing its step, $GPU_i$ passes only the latent to $GPU_{i+1}$, keeping the communication cost negligible.
 To prevent pipeline bottlenecks, the VAE decoding stage is offloaded to an additional dedicated GPU, which consumes the clean latent and outputs synchronized video chunks.